awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. On the **Create cluster** page, fill in the following fields and then choose **Create**:
    + **Cluster name** – A unique name for your cluster\.
    + **Kubernetes version** – The version of Kubernetes to use for your cluster\.
-By default, the latest available version is selected\.
+Unless you require a specific Kubernetes version for your application, we recommend that you use the latest version available in Amazon EKS\.
 **Important**
 Amazon EKS will deprecate Kubernetes version 1\.10 on July 22, 2019\.
-On this day, you will no longer be able to create new 1\.10 clusters and all Amazon EKS clusters running Kubernetes version 1\.10 will be updated to the latest available platform version of Kubernetes version 1\.11\.
+On this day, you will no longer be able to create new 1\.10 clusters, and all Amazon EKS clusters running Kubernetes version 1\.10 will be updated to the latest available platform version of Kubernetes version 1\.11\.
 For more information, see [Amazon EKS Version Deprecation](kubernetes-versions.md#version-deprecation)\.
    + **Role name** – Choose the Amazon EKS service role to allow Amazon EKS and the Kubernetes control plane to manage AWS resources on your behalf\.
 For more information, see [Amazon EKS Service IAM Role](service_IAM_role.md)\.
    + **VPC** – The VPC to use for your cluster\.
    + **Subnets** – The subnets within the preceding VPC to use for your cluster\.
 By default, the available subnets in the VPC are preselected\.
 Specify all subnets that will host resources for your cluster \(such as private subnets for worker nodes and public subnets for load balancers\)\.
 Your subnets must meet the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC Considerations](network_reqs.md)\.